End of life care

 What to expect

-When you or someone you love are dying, someone from our hospitals will come to speak with you about your wishes for treatment in the coming months, weeks or days.
+When you or someone important to you are dying, someone from our hospitals will come to speak with you about your wishes for treatment in the coming months, weeks or days.
 This could include:

 - CPR and treatment escalation

-You are welcome to include loved ones in these conversations.
+You are welcome to include carers or people close to you in these conversations.
 Alternatively, you may wish to discuss these things with your care team alone.
 Our chaplaincy and faith services are also available to offer support.

 Purple butterfly model of care

 The “purple butterfly” model of care helps us ensure we give compassionate care to those who are dying.
-This approach was developed with patients and their loved ones.
+This approach was developed with patient and people important to them.

 You may see a purple butterfly symbol on a ward or just outside a room at one of our hospitals.
 It signifies to staff, patients and visitors that a person nearby may be in their last hours and days of life.
 It is a reminder to be mindful of others and conduct ourselves in a manner that embodies care and compassion, and to respect privacy.

-If you or someone you love are at the end of life and staff place a purple butterfly near your bed, please do not be alarmed.
+If you or someone important to you are at the end of life, staff may ask whether you wish to have a purple butterfly near your bed.
 The approach is simply intended to ensure you receive the additional support and care required at this challenging time.

 Leaving hospital at the end of life